-Note 5 - Income Tax Status
+Note 4 - Income Tax Status

 The Plan received a determination letter from the IRS dated May 14, 2014, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
-Once
+Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
+The Plan was amended subsequent to the receipt of this determination letter.
+The Plan Administrator has indicated that it will take necessary steps, if any, to bring the Plan's operations into compliance with the Code.
+The Plan Administrator believes that the Plan conforms to ERISA requirements and continues to qualify as tax exempt under the Code.
+Accordingly, no provision for income taxes has been included in the Plan's financial statements.

 Accounting principles generally accepted in the United States require Plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014, there are no uncertain tax positions taken or expected to be taken.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015, there are no uncertain tax positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2011.
+The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2012.